tomfanara/AgenticDaprDemo/README.md

 The orchestrator is the central manager of the agentic chat and coordinates messaging between microagents.
 A microagent follows the microservices pattern of a ganular application that centers around a specific domain model.

 More can be elaborated on best practices design for microagents but its recommended that a vertical slice architecture as used inmicroservices will suffice for now.
 A microagent can be a feature of a microservice as to not over granularize as a separate service.

+### Architecture

+The following diagrams depict the overall architectural elements and information flow.

 # 5. Installation
       - required software